lgrcia/nuance/README.md

   </p>
 </p>

-*nuance* uses linear models and gaussian processes (using the [JAX](https://github.com/google/jax)-based [tinygp](https://github.com/dfm/tinygp)) to simultaneously **search for planetary transits while modeling correlated noises** (e.g. stellar variability) in a tractable way. *nuance* is
+*nuance* uses linear models and gaussian processes (using the [JAX](https://github.com/google/jax)-based [tinygp](https://github.com/dfm/tinygp)) to simultaneously **search for planetary transits while modeling correlated noises** (e.g. stellar variability) in a tractable way.

 When to use *nuance*?
 - To detect single or periodic transits
 - When correlated noises are present in the data (e.g. stellar variability or instrumental systematics)
-- For space-based or sparse ground-based observations (features in development)
+- For space-based or sparse ground-based observations
-- To effectively find transits in light curves from multiple instruments (features in development)
+- To effectively find transits in light curves from multiple instruments

 Documentation at [nuance.readthedocs.io](https://nuance.readthedocs.io)